PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

    array([[ 0.9725247 , -0.23279972],
           [ 0.23279972,  0.9725247 ]]))

-If you set the boolean flag plot_qram and plot_pe_circuit to True as in the example before, you are able to see two plots like the ones below.
+If you set the boolean flag plot_qram and plot_pe_circuit to True, as in the example before, you will be able to see two plots similar to the ones shown below.

-Specifically, this plot shows the circuit that implements the encoding of the input matrix in the quantum registers.
-By default, an optimized version of the encoding circuit is implemented using StatePreparation class of Qiskit.
+This plot specifically represents the circuit that implements the encoding of the input matrix in the quantum registers.
+By default, an optimized version of the encoding circuit is implemented using the
+StatePreparation class of Qiskit.

 .. image:: Images/optimized_qram.png

-If you specify :obj:`~QPCA.decomposition.QPCA.optimized_qram` as False in the :meth:`~QPCA.decomposition.QPCA.fit` method, a custom version of the encoding circuit is implemented.
+If you specify :obj:`~QPCA.decomposition.QPCA.optimized_qram` as False in the :meth:`~QPCA.decomposition.QPCA.fit` method, a custom version of the encoding circuit will be implemented.
-As you can see, the number of qubit required to store the matrix is in the order of log(n*m), where n and m are the number of rows and columns of the input matrix.
+As you can see, the number of qubits required to store the matrix is in the order of log(n*m), where n and m are the number of rows and columns of the input matrix.

 .. image:: Images/qram.png

-The other plot shows the general circuit made of the encoding part plus the phase estimation operator.
+The other plot represents the general circuit, which includes both the encoding part and the phase estimation operator.
-Notice that the number of qubits used for the phase estimation in this case are 9: 8 specified by the resolution parameter to encode the eigenvalues and 1 to encode the eigenvectors.
-In general, you will have the qubits specified in the resolution parameter plus half of the qubits used for the matrix encoding.
+Please note that the number of qubits used for the phase estimation in this case is 9: 8 specified by the resolution parameter to encode the eigenvalues and 1 to encode the eigenvectors.
+In general, the number of qubits will be equal to the resolution parameter plus half of the qubits used for matrix encoding.

 .. image:: Images/pe.png

-The core part of this library is the eigenvector reconstruction that you can perform using :meth:`~QPCA.decomposition.QPCA.eigenvectors_reconstruction`.
-You can specify, as input parameters, :obj:`~QPCA.decomposition.QPCA.n_shots` which is the number of measure that you want to perform in the state vector tomography, :obj:`~QPCA.decomposition.QPCA.n_repetitions` which is the number of times that you want to repeat the tomography process, and :obj:`~QPCA.decomposition.QPCA.plot_peaks` if you want to plot the output of the phase estimation which represent the most valuable approximated eigenvalues.
+The core part of this library is the eigenvector reconstruction, which can be performed using the :meth:`~QPCA.decomposition.QPCA.eigenvectors_reconstruction` function.
+As input parameters, you can specify :obj:`~QPCA.decomposition.QPCA.n_shots`, which is the number of measurements to be performed in the state vector tomography, :obj:`~QPCA.decomposition.QPCA.n_repetitions`, which is the number of times the tomography process should be repeated, and :obj:`~QPCA.decomposition.QPCA.plot_peaks`, if you want to plot the output of the phase estimation, representing the most valuable approximated eigenvalues.

 ..  code-block:: python

       eig=qpca.eigenvectors_reconstruction(n_shots=1000000,n_repetitions=1,plot_peaks=True)